What Is a Wheel Bearing (& When Should You Replace It)?

 Understanding how wheel bearings and other small parts help your vehicle function can seem confusing at first—but it ultimately pays off.
 Now that you know how important your wheel bearings are and how to take better care of them, you can avoid placing them under unnecessary stress and replace them on time with better parts.

-Next, learn more about the main components of wheel bearings or the differences between failing brakes and failing bearings.
+Next, Check our our part replacement guides or learn more about the main components of wheel bearings or the differences between failing brakes and failing bearings.
 And as always, drive safe!